auth0/Auth0.Android/README.md

 ```

-### Encryption enforced (Min API 19)
+### Encryption enforced (Min API 21)

-The enhanced version contains the same methods as the _Basic_ manager but encrypts the data before storing it, and in _some devices_ it can require the user authentication before letting them obtain the stored credentials.
+The enhanced version contains the same methods as the _Basic_ manager but encrypts the data before storing it, and in those devices where a Secure LockScreen has been configured it can require the user authentication before letting them obtain the stored credentials.
 The class is called `CryptoManager`.

 #### Usage